rtmigo/dmk_py/README.md

 There is no master password and no list of entries.

 Each entry is encrypted with a separate key.
-Without the key, it is impossible to decrypt the entry, it is impossible to find out in which files it is stored, and it is impossible to know if it exists at all.
+Without the key, it is impossible to decrypt the entry, and it is impossible to know if it exists at all.

 # Install